GoogleHow To

 2. Scroll down to Linux (Beta) under the Developers section.

-3. Click Turn On and follow the setup instructions.
+3. Click Turn On and go through the setup instructions.

 Step 2: Install a Browser via the Terminal